This post was most recently updated on November 30th, 2021

 A utility apron for working outside saves all the trips back and forward to the shed and helps keep your clothes clean, bonus!

 Gardeners gloves get a good amount of wear over a season.
 Splash out and treat them with a new pair for the coming season.

-One of the most simple inventions is a wire weeder.
+One of the most simple inventions is a wire or hook weeder.
 They are also often sold as hoof picks.
 You can even make them yourself out of some heavy duty wire!

 Soil blockers take away the need of seedling trays and they reduce the transplantation shock of young seedlings.

 A worm bin is a fabulous way to deal with kitchen food rubbish, keeping it out of the trash and making amazing worm castings for the garden at the same time.

 Garden mini tunnels make season extension in the garden a breeze and allow gardener to grow for an extra month or two on each side of the growing season.